flow-lab/flow-platform/README.md

 addressed.
 If you are interested in using the production-ready version, please email to kontakt@flowlab.no and the team will get back to you with more information.

-## Capabilities

-**Infrastructure as Code** - Infrastructure is defined as code and managed by Terraform.
-This allows for
-    infrastructure to be versioned and managed in the same way as application code.
-- **Continuous Delivery** - Flow Platform GCP is built on top of GitOps principles, allowing for continuous delivery of applications to the platform.
-- **Security** - Flow Platform GCP is built on top of Google Cloud Platform, which provides a secure and reliable infrastructure for deploying applications.
-- **Scalability** - Flow Platform GCP is built on top of Google Kubernetes Engine, which provides a scalable infrastructure for deploying applications.
-- **Observability** - Flow Platform GCP is built on top of Google Cloud Platform, which provides a robust observability stack for monitoring applications.
-- **Developer Experience** - Flow Platform GCP is built on top of Google Cloud Platform, which provides a developer experience that is familiar to developers.
-- **Cost Optimization** - Flow Platform GCP is built on top of Google Cloud Platform, which provides a cost-optimized infrastructure for deploying applications.
-- **Reliability** - Flow Platform GCP is built on top of Google Cloud Platform, which provides a reliable infrastructure for deploying applications.

 ## Getting started

 ```shell